 Information about trauma and addiction

-I write to help people make sense of the behaviours and consequences of substance misuse and addiction.
-I also explore the impacts of trauma since trauma often paves the way for using substances or compulsive behaviours to self-medicate.
+Carrie explores the impacts of trauma - it often paves the way for using substances or compulsive behaviours to self-medicate.

 I'm a counsellor and writer on a mission: to bring more science and more compassion to the field of addiction recovery.